yashaswykara/Age.Calculator/README.md

 # Age_Calculator
-It is a calculator that is used to calculate the age when the dob is manually entered.
+It is a calculator that is used to calculate the age when the date of birth is manually entered.